microshare/microshare.github.io/docs/0.1/getting-started/facts-guide.md

     {"$project": {"myData":"$data"}
   ]
 {% endhighlight %}
-the $project clause is ran against the most recent 42 records with the recType myRecType, making it that much faster.
+the $project clause is run against the most recent 42 records with the recType myRecType, making it that much faster.

 ## String replacements for Facts
 Static and Query Facts support String replacement of variables with the syntax ```${myVariable}```.